The Jesty Family Tree

 all the records for that year having been destroyed in a warehouse fire in the 1930s.

-early information about George and Ann Jesty in Newfoundland and
+early information about Captain George and Annie (Groves) Jesty in Newfoundland and

 baptisms of their children and grandchildren there came from the